 Save Money On Your Move.

 Relocating and moving can cost a lot of money.
-However, by buying a home with SimpleShowing, you can get a check for $5,037 on average with the SimpleShowing Buyer's Refund program to help offset moving expenses, pay for closing costs for your new place or even cover the price of new appliances.
-Click here to learn how much you could save.
+However, by buying a home with SimpleShowing, you can get a check for $5,037 on average with the SimpleShowing Buyer's Refund Program to help offset moving expenses, pay for closing costs for your new place or even cover the price of new appliances.

 Relocating is expensive, stressful, and exhausting—and we think you deserve a break.
 Print out this quick, relocation guide as a checklist to make your move feel less like a juggling act, and more like the exciting, life transition that lies ahead.